emrgnt-cmplxty/fermi/docs/0.old/basics/hackathon-guide.md

 "ABORT: unexpected string field null : 'YOUR DATA'".
 ```

 You can fix this issue in the front-end when you call contract.
-Because Axion uses a JSON-RPC-API, all methods are called using _objects_.
+Because Fermi uses a JSON-RPC-API, all methods are called using _objects_.

 Instead of calling: